kodecocodes/swift-algorithm-club/Genetic/README.markdown

 }
 ```

+The above will produce a fitness value to an individual.
+The perfect solution, "Hello, World" will have a fitness of 0.
+"Gello, World" will have a fitness of 1 since it is one ASCII value off from the optimal.

-The above is a very simple fitness calculation, but it'll work for our example.
+This example is very, but it'll work for our example.
 In a real world problem, the optimal solution is unknown or impossible.
 [Here](https://iccl.inf.tu-dresden.de/w/images/b/b7/GA_for_TSP.pdf) is a paper about optimizing a solution for the famous [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) using GA.
 In this example the problem is unsolvable by modern computers, but you can rate a individual solution by distance traveled.
 The optimal fitness here is an impossible 0.
 The closer the solution is to 0, the better chance for survival.

 The second part to selection is weighted choice, also called roulette wheel selection.
 This defines how individuals are selected for the reproduction process out of the current population.
 Just because you are the best choice for natural selection doesn't mean the environment will select you.
 The individual could fall off a cliff, get dysentery or not be able to reproduce.